MohamedEHJ/MohamedEHJ/README.md

 ### - 🏮 Hi there!
-I am in the last year of my bachelor's degree in Computer Science.
+I am in my final year of my bachelor's degree in Computer Science.

 ### Connect with me: